 A report from the Executive Director, Environment, Economy and Resources presenting reviewed Treasury Management Practices.

 Members believed the changes were necessary and sensible.

-RESOLVED - That the Treasury Management Practice 1(1) and amendments to other Practices, as listed in Appendix 1 of the report now submitted, be approved.
+RESOLVED - That the Audit and Governance Committee considers and approves the Treasury Management Practice 1(1) and any other listed amendments to other Practices (Appendix 1).

 AC.47 ACCOUNTING POLICIES